 The goal is not to eat perfectly.
-The goal is to stay fueled, hydrated, and ready to perform without digestive stress or energy crashes.
+The goal is to stay fueled, hydrated, and ready to go without a gut full of regret or an energy crash halfway through the day.

 The Purpose of Competition-Day Nutrition